Final Paper Project

 Research resources include

-- Then look for materials the above reference
+• Then look at the materials the above reference (what is cited, additional resources, etc.)

 Other links